- Glossary

 2. Review

-During the review stage, managers take a look at the KPIs for each employee’s goals to see how they’re progressing toward meeting company objectives.
+During the review stage, managers take a look at the KPI for each employee’s goals to see how they’re progressing toward meeting company objectives.
 This can also involve reviewing work products, discussing projects with employees, and evaluating the effectiveness of team strategies.

 3. Track